-Psychosis is an umbrella term and means that an individual experiences things that no one else experiences and has beliefs with no basis in reality.
+Psychosis is an umbrella term; it means that an individual has sensory experiences of things that do not exist and/or beliefs with no basis in reality.

-Psychosis is classically associated with schizophrenia spectrum disorders, and, while there are other symptoms, one of the defining criteria for schizophrenia is the presence of psychosis.
+Psychosis is classically associated with schizophrenia spectrum disorders, and, although there are other symptoms, one of the defining criteria for schizophrenia is the presence of psychosis.

 Causes of psychosis

 The exact causes of psychosis are not well understood but might involve:

 - Genetics - research shows that schizophrenia and bipolar disorder may share a common genetic cause.

 - Brain changes - alterations in brain structure and changes in certain chemicals are found in people who have psychosis.
 Brain scans have revealed reduced gray matter in the brains of some individuals who have a history of psychosis, which may explain effects on thought processing.